Special actions | RS Cloud

 The Special Actions page displays.

-Create a unique name to help identify this action.
+4. Enter a unique Action name to help identify this action.
 During a session, a user can see this name on the special actions dropdown.

-If the provided command will accept command line arguments, you may enter those arguments next.
+6. Enter Arguments if the provided command will accept command line arguments.
 Arguments may use quotation marks if necessary, and arguments for Windows systems may use the provided macros.

 ℹ️